Table of Contents

 Who Must File explains who must file an income tax return.
 If you have little or no gross income, reading this section will help you decide if you have to file a return.

-Who Should File helps you decide if you should file a return, even if you are not required to do so.
+Who Should File helps you decide if you should file a return, even if you aren't required to do so.

 Filing Status helps you determine which filing status to use.
 Filing status is important in determining whether you must file a return and whether you may claim certain deductions and credits.
 It also helps determine your standard deduction and tax rate.